Polytoria/Docs/docs/classes/DynamicInstance/Properties/LocalPosition.md

 # LocalPosition
 ### Description
-Specifies the local position of an instance.
+Specifies the position relative to the parent of an instance.

 Property of [DynamicInstance](/classes/DynamicInstance/)